Frat’s Dragonkin: The Banished Guide -

 Additional color meanings:

-Divine (individual stats rolled at 1.25 times the maximum normal amount)
+Divine - individual stats rolled at 1.25 times the maximum normal amount (limit 1 per item)

 Rings, potions, and wyrmling armour do not drop in the game, and instead have to be crafted.